HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </hvml>
 ```

-For the above code, if there are two HVML fragment files in the `/module/html/` directory: `A.hvml` and `B.hvml`, two operation groups will be created: `opsA` and `opsB`, respectively Points to two separate vDOM fragment trees.
+For the above code, if there are two HVML fragment files in  `/module/html/` directory: `A.hvml` and `B.hvml`, two operation groups will be created: `opsA` and `opsB`, respectively Points to two separate vDOM fragment trees.
 When we use `include`, `call` or `observe` to refer to `opsA` and `opsB` in an HVML program, the corresponding vDOM fragment tree will be executed instead of the original default value operation group.

-Similar to `init`, the `define` defined in the `head` element will create a globally visible operation group, that is, the operation groups of `opsA` and `opsB` defined in the above code are globally visible.
+Similar to `init`, the `define` defined in `head` element will create a globally visible operation group, that is, the operation groups of `opsA` and `opsB` defined in the above code are globally visible.
 Using `define` in `body` will bind the action group name on its parent element by default, thus making the action group visible in the vDOM subtree rooted at the parent element.
 But we can use the `at` attribute to specify the name space of the operation group:

 - The predefined names `_parent`, `_grandparent`, `_root` starting with an underscore (\_) will define the name of the operation group on the parent element, grandparent element, and root element respectively.
-- Element identifiers starting with a pound sign (#), such as `#myAnchor`, will search for the specified element identifier (specified by the `id` attribute) in its ancestor elements, and will be on the first matching ancestor element Defines the name of the action group.
+- Element identifiers starting with a pound sign (#), such as `#myAnchor`, will search for the specified element identifier (specified by `id` attribute) in its ancestor elements, and will be on the first matching ancestor element Defines the name of the action group.
 - When using a positive integer N (such as `2`, `3`), it will backtrack N ancestor elements along the vDOM tree in the direction of the ancestor element on which the action group name is defined.
-- In the case of silent evaluation, if no matching ancestor element is found, it will be treated as if the `at` attribute is not defined; otherwise, `EntityNotFound` exception should be thrown.
+- In the case of silent evaluation, if no matching ancestor element is found, it will be treated as if `at` attribute is not defined; otherwise, `EntityNotFound` exception should be thrown.

 According to the above rules, the above method of defining multiple operation groups can also be coded as follows: